zulip/zulip/docs/subsystems/events-system.md

   change event, it finds the user data in the `realm_user` data struture, and updates it to have the new name.

+### Testing

-This achieves everything we desire, at the cost that we need to write the `apply_events` function.
+The design above achieves everything we desire, at the cost that we need to write a correct `apply_events` function.
 This is a difficult function to implement correctly, because the situations that it tests for almost never happen (being race conditions).
 So we have a special test class, `EventsRegisterTest`, that is specifically designed to test this function by ensuring the possible race condition always happens.
 In particular, it does the following:

 * Call `fetch_initial_state_data` to get the current state.
 * Call a state change function that issues an event, e.g. `do_change_full_name`, and capture any events that are generated.
-* Call `apply_events(state, events)`, and compare the result to calling `fetch_initial_state_data` again now.
+* Call `apply_events(state, events)`, and compare the resulting "hybrid state" to what one would get from calling `fetch_initial_state_data` again now.

 The `apply_events` code is correct if those two results are identical.
+The `EventsRegisterTest` tests in `test_events` will print a diff between the "hybrid state" and the "normal state" obtained from calling `fetch_initial_state_data` after the changes.
+Those tests also inspent the events generated to ensure they have the expected format and `do_test` has the `state_change_expected` and `num_events` arguments that configure how many events that it asserts were generated and whether it expects the state after applying the events to differ what what it was before (which help catch common classes of bugs).

 The final detail we need to ensure that `apply_events` always works correctly is to make sure that we have `EventsRegisterTest` tests for